razansalah1012/TECHNOLOGY-AND-INFORMATION-SYSTEM/README.md

      - Difficulty locating books
      - Long queues for borrowing
      - Limited study spaces during peak hours
-   - Observed library usage to gather insights on user frustrations and needs.

 2. **Define**:
    - Problem Statement: The university library faces diffculties in resource discovery, borrowing, and space management, bringing innovative solutions for a more user-friendly environment.